STEELISI/SENMO/README.md

 32
 ```
 We further explain these arguments:
-* -t: path to the preprocessed Testset.
+* -t: path to the preprocessed testing set.
 * -i: path to the directory that the model weights were saved in the previous step.
-* -o: path to a directory that Testset predictions and evaluation results will be stored.
+* -o: path to a directory that testing set predictions and evaluation results will be stored.
 * -m: max length or maximum number of tokens/words for each text input (should be the same as specified in `train.config`).
 * -b: number of epochs (should be the same as specified in `train.config`).

 `test.py` will generated two output files: `pred.csv` and `score.txt` which will be saved in the directory specified by -o in `test.config`.
-`pred.csv` is the model predictions with the same format as Testset. `score.txt` contains several evaluation scores.
+`pred.csv` is the model predictions with the same format as testing set. `score.txt` contains several evaluation scores.
 Specifically, we report accuracy, true positive, false positive and per-note accuracy for every class.
 For more details, please refer to `metric.py`.

 ## Bugs or questions?